Movimiento al Socialismo: Ideology

+A 2021 statute noted that the MAS-IPSP is governed by the following principles: Anti-imperialism, Anti-capitalism, Anti-colonialism, Complementarity, Historical memory, Pluralism, Exercise of Plurinationality, Plurinational Identity, Internal Democracy, Internal Discipline, Equality and gender equity, Depatriarchalization, Unity, Solidarity, and Respect for natural leadership.

+In its program for 2025-2030, MAS-IPSP sets out its position in these terms:

+"The political project of social organizations, through the MAS-IPSP and the anti-systemic forces currently in the process of articulation, has a historic character and is the work of the united struggle of the Bolivian people.
+The electoral victory of 2005, the impetus of the Democratic Cultural Revolution, the nationalization of hydrocarbons, the recovery of natural resources and privatized companies, the Constituent Assembly, the approval via referendum of the new CPE (Central Constitution), and the creation of the Plurinational State and the achievements they include—all this and more—is the result of a long accumulation of forces, that is, the result of the struggle of indigenous peasants, the labor movement, and popular sectors that have suffered cruel massacres at the hands of dictatorships and neoliberal governments since the 1960s.
+Given the circumstances of the international and national context, the unity of popular, revolutionary, and democratic forces is not only necessary but urgent.
+This unity must be cohered into a program that, while being self-critical and reflecting what has been done well, must have a popular, democratic, and anti-fascist national character, responding to the essence and roots of the political project engendered by the people: decolonizing, anti-imperialist, anti-capitalist, and anti-patriarchal.
+This is the essence of its national and social liberation.

 Organization

 IPSP was founded as a 'political instrument', an organization distinct from the traditional political parties.
 Hervé do Alto defines the organization as both a political party and a federation of social movements at the same time.
 As such, MAS-IPSP tends to follow a bottom-up, decentralized structure, with regional and local branches having a large amount of input on party decisions.

 Leadership

 The National Leadership (Dirección Nacional, DN) of MAS-IPSP is composed of representatives of the constituent organizations affiliated with MAS-IPSP.
 It is more of a loosely coordinated body rather than a party leadership in the traditional sense.
-Notably MAS-IPSP has not been institutionally consolidated in the way the Workers Party (PT) in Brazil has developed, which also emerged as a political vehicle of social movements.
+Notably MAS-IPSP has not been institutionally consolidated in the way the Workers' Party (PT) in Brazil has developed, which also emerged as a political vehicle of social movements.

 Clause 42 of the Organic Bylaws of MAS-IPSP stipulated that candidates in national and local elections should be elected through direct vote at assemblies.
 The majority of the MAS-IPSP candidatures in the 1999 and 2002 elections were selected through this method.
 However some candidates in the 2002 and 2005 elections were directly appointed by Morales.